FaneTree/project4-yumyumbites/README.md

         plugins: [],
       }
     ```
-- Carousel component design - It was hard to make desicion among the packages or pre-set components from tailwind.
-Then, the decision was made using 'react-multi-carousel' package as it matched the planned design.
+- Carousel component design - It was hard to decide on the packages or pre-set components from Tailwind.
+Then, the decision was made using the 'react-multi-carousel' package as it matched the planned design.

      ```JavaScript
       import Carousel from 'react-multi-carousel';
       import 'react-multi-carousel/lib/styles.css';
      ```
-     For FeaturedPosts component (Carousel), the return from the component are as below using the package.
+     For the FeaturedPosts component (Carousel), the return from the component is as below using the package.

      ```JavaScript
        return (